ConcernedCitizen2025/Project2025-Assistant/_questions/141-presidential-pardon-power-changes.md

 ---
 layout: question
-title: "Presidential Pardon Power"
+title: "Project 2025's Changes to Presidential Pardon Power: A Threat to Accountability?"
+description: "Analyze Project 2025's proposed changes to the presidential pardon power and how they could undermine accountability and justice, especially in light of the immunity ruling."
 ---

+# Project 2025's Presidential Pardon Power: Risks to Justice and Accountability

-### *Does Project 2025 propose any changes to the presidential pardon power, especially in light of the immunity ruling?*
+## *Does Project 2025 propose any changes to the presidential pardon power, especially in light of the immunity ruling?*

-# **Changes to Presidential Pardon Power in Project 2025**

-#### **Introduction**
+**Introduction**

-The presidential pardon power is one of the most significant and controversial powers vested in the U.S. President, allowing the executive to grant clemency for federal offenses.
-Project 2025 addresses potential reforms to this power, particularly in light of recent legal and political developments, including the implications of the Supreme Court's immunity ruling.
-This analysis explores how Project 2025 proposes to modify the presidential pardon power, examining the potential impacts on governance, accountability, and democratic principles.
+Project 2025 proposes changes to the presidential pardon power that could significantly reshape how clemency is granted, raising concerns about transparency and the potential for political abuse.
+By suggesting greater oversight and formal reporting mechanisms, Project 2025 aims to create a more accountable process.
+However, these reforms also introduce risks of politicizing the pardon process and creating delays that could undermine the justice system.
+Additionally, the Supreme Court’s immunity ruling may weaken these reforms, allowing the pardon power to be used in ways that further protect political allies from scrutiny.
+This analysis explores the potential consequences of Project 2025’s proposals, with a focus on preserving democratic accountability and justice.

 #### **Proposed Changes to the Presidential Pardon Power**